IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 * Spirit Wear
 * Young Authors

-See a full listing of all the amazing ways to serve our school [here ](/get-involved/ "PTA opportunities")or email Rachel Esposito at [rkesposito@aol.com](mailto:rkesposito@aol.com) for more information about how you can help!
+See a full listing of all the amazing ways to serve our school [here ](/get-involved/ "PTA opportunities")or email Rachel Esposito at [membership@islandviewpta.org]( "Rachel's email") for more information about how you can help!

 ### **Watch D.O.G.S.**